 - Can cause skin allergies or irritation if inhaled

-- Have been linked to the depletion of coral reefs in the ocean, strip coral of its nutrients, and cause DNA damage (read more about what “reef safe” means here)
+- Have been linked to the depletion of coral reefs in the ocean, strip coral of its nutrients, and cause DNA damage.
+Hawaii was actually the first state to ban oxybenzone and octinoxate to protect its waters! (read more about what “reef safe” means here)

-Check out Environmental Working Group’s guide here for more info.
+Check out Environmental Working Group’s sunscreen guide here for more info and data.

 It’s important to look for non-nano zinc oxide which means that the particles are not small enough to be absorbed into your skin or bloodstream.
 Zinc oxide also is available micronized which means it will blend in like conventional sunscreens, but still will not enter your bloodstream because of the nature of zinc oxide.
 However, when micronized zinc oxide is inhaled, it can be dangerous, so avoid aerosol (spray) sunscreens with it!

 A downside of mineral blockers is that they sit on top of skin rather than soaking in.
 Zinc oxide, in particular, is quite white so it can take more effort to blend in compared to the chemical sunscreens.
 They can leave a white cast on skin and look pasty, especially on darker skin tones.
 Thankfully, formulators have gotten really smart with how these mineral blockers are integrated so sunscreens have become WAY more blendable than they were in the past!
 (I’ll share some good ones in a bit, keep reading!)

 Mineral sunscreens are also reef safe 🌊 and don’t pose the same health concerns that the chemical filters do.
 This is why I personally ONLY use mineral sunscreens!

 Zinc Oxide Skincare Benefits